-Conversely, with other conditions such as knee osteoarthritis we know that a sedentary lifestyle or by continually ‘resting’ your knee will actually have the opposite effect, potentially increasing pain and stiffness of the joint.
+Conversely, with other conditions such as knee osteoarthritis, we know that a sedentary lifestyle or continually ‘resting’ your knee will actually have the opposite effect, potentially increasing pain and stiffness of the joint.
 With this particular condition, having a sound understanding of what is happening in your knee with the help of your physiotherapist, as well as strengthening and weight loss will help you manage your symptoms.

 Should I walk on it?